 UCEM students are offered student email accounts.
 These accounts are filtered regularly to monitor for signs of extremist behaviour/activity or signs that a student has become radicalised or is attempting to radicalise others.
-Please see Appendix F for more information.

 UCEM also monitors staff internet searches for signs of extremist behaviour/activity or signs that a student has become radicalised or is attempting to radicalise others.